 - Taking over the counter anti-inflammatory medications such as ibuprofen and aspirin

-- Toe and calf stretches several times a day
+- Toe and calf stretches several times a day, which a physical therapist can help you with

 Your doctor may try several non-invasive treatments before considering a steroid shot or even surgery to alleviate the problem.
 In severe cases, an orthopaedic surgeon may perform plantar fascia release to make small cuts in the ligament to release the tightness and alleviate pain.